-If you are using any page builder, the recommended way is to create template for post type instead of edit the post by using page builder.
-But how to use element or feature like image lightbox if my post is not edit by using page builder?
-I am using Bricks Builder and let me share this with you without installing other plugin.
+If you are using any page builder, the recommended way is to create a template for the post type instead of editing the post by using a page builder.
+But how to use an element or feature like an image lightbox if my post is not edited by using a page builder?
+I am using Bricks Builder and let me share this with you without installing another plugin.
+(Tutorial updated to support v1.8beta-2, see full code in last section.)

 Open Lightbox When Clicking on Image

-In default WordPress, if you insert an image by using Gutenberg image block or classic image block, you got the option to link the Media Url to the image.
-This behavior will causing the image open up on current browser tab which is not user friendly.
-Imagine how happy you are if you can open the image in a modal and zoom it as you like without navigated to other url.
+By default in WordPress, when you insert an image using the Gutenberg image block or classic image block, you have the option to link the media URL to the image.
+However, this behavior can be inconvenient for users since it opens the image in the current browser tab.
+Just imagine how much more user-friendly it would be if you could open the image in a modal and easily zoom in without being redirected to another URL.

 Reuse The Lightbox Javascript Library In Bricks Builder

-After studied the Bricks theme, understand that Bricks is using PhotoSwipe pure javascript library for Lightbox.
-That’s great, just find a way to reuse it will do!
+After studying the Bricks theme, understand that Bricks is using PhotoSwipe pure javascript library for Lightbox.
+That’s great, just finding a way to reuse it will do!

 PhotoSwipe is very handy and easy to use.
 Just need to: